NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 # Where to get Climate data?

-There are many online services to get climate data and it is often difficult to know which resources to trust.
-In this lesson, we will be using the [Copernicus Climate Change Service (C3S)](https://climate.copernicus.eu/).
+There are many online services to get climate data, and it is often difficult to know which one are up-to date and which resources to trust.
+Also different services provide different Application Programming Interfaces (API), use different terminologies, different file formats etc.,  which make it difficult for new users to master them all.
+Therefore in this lesson, we will be focusing on the [Copernicus Climate Change Service (C3S)](https://climate.copernicus.eu/).

 # Copernicus Climate Change Service (C3S)